List of EastEnders characters introduced in 2012: Storylines

 Kirsty unexpectedly arrives at Max's home on Christmas Day after his brother Derek Branning (Jamie Foreman) informs her of where he lives.
 Tanya answers the door and Kirsty introduces herself as Max's wife, moments before Max and Tanya are going to remarry.
 It is revealed that Max met Kirsty in 2011 after his split from Tanya, when he was living with Derek.
 Kirsty was working as an erotic dancer and was introduced to Max through Derek.
 They were both at a low ebb and Kirsty fell in love with Max, and they married.
 They planned to move to Manchester together but Max returned to Walford after hearing there was trouble there.
 Max learnt of Tanya's cervical cancer and stood by her, and left Kirsty behind.
 Unknown to Max, Kirsty was pregnant with his child.
 Derek stayed in contact with Kirsty, and Max sent money so she could divorce him.
 Derek did not give Kirsty the last payment, but lied to Max that Kirsty had signed divorce papers.
 Derek told Kirsty that Max did not want the child and she terminated the pregnancy.
 After this is revealed, a huge argument ensues after which Derek suffers a massive heart attack and dies.
 Kirsty stays in Walford and gets a job at the local public house, The Queen Victoria.
 On the day of Derek's funeral, Max and Derek's sister Carol Jackson (Lindsey Coulson) tells Kirsty that if she cannot find proof that Max loves her, then she must leave.
 When Kirsty meets Max, they argue but end up kissing passionately.
 Kirsty then attends the funeral, upsetting Tanya as Max has told her that Kirsty has left Walford.
 Tanya pays Kirsty to leave, but she does not go, so Tanya allows Kirsty to come to a family dinner to see what Max has with her.
 Kirsty revels in the fact that there are family problems.
 When Max's daughter Lauren Branning (Jacqueline Jossa) is upset, Kirsty takes the opportunity to bond with her, upsetting Tanya.
 Kirsty gives Lauren the keys to her room at the B&B. Max finds the keys and pockets them.
 Tanya finds them and assumes Max is still involved with Kirsty, so she goes to Kirsty's room and starts packing her belongings.
 Kirsty catches her, so Tanya tells Kirsty to leave, giving her the divorce papers to sign but Kirsty writes "never" on them.
 Lauren visits Kirsty and tells her to leave as Max will always want Tanya.
 Later, Kat Moon (Jessie Wallace) urges Kirsty to move on from Max, and as she realises how much she is hurting Max by staying, she signs the divorce papers.
 She tells Max she is leaving Walford.
 Tanya realises that Max still has feelings for Kirsty and ejects him from their home as Kirsty leaves Walford.
 Kirsty returns her wedding ring through the post.
-Max finds her staying with her ex-boyfriend Carl White's (Daniel Coonan) brother, Adam White (Ben Wigzell), who is abusive towards her.
+Max finds her staying with her ex-boyfriend Carl's brother, Adam White (Ben Wigzell), who is abusive towards her.
 After Adam beats Max up, Kirsty and Max reconcile with a passionate kiss in Max's car.
 She returns to Walford and lives with Max in the B&B.